mayafouad/Code-Transformation-and-Optimization-Tool/README.md

 ## Usage

-### Inject the Service
+### Inject the Optimizer Service
-Since `CodeOptimizerService` is a Spring `@Service`, you can inject it into your components:
+The core of the tool is the `CodeOptimizerService`, a Spring `@Service` that you can inject into your components:
 ```java
 @Autowired
 private CodeOptimizerService optimizerService;
 ```

 ### Optimize Code
-Pass a string containing C/C++ code to the `optimize` method:
+Pass your C/C++ code as a string to the `optimize` method:
 ```java
 String code = "int main() {\n  int a = 2 + 3;\n  int sum = 0;\n  for (int i = 0; i < 5; i++) { sum += i; }\n  return 0;\n}";
 OptimizationResult result = optimizerService.optimize(code);
 ```

 ### Access Results
-Retrieve the optimized code, memory usage, timing, and insights:
+Retrieve the optimized code, memory stats, timing, and insights:
 ```java
 System.out.println("Optimized Code: " + result.getOptimizedCode());
 System.out.println("Heap Before: " + result.getBeforeMemory().getHeapSize());